StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 team](https://www.nemo-ocean.eu/), and funded through [Choose France for Science](https://www.enseignementsup-recherche.gouv.fr/en/understanding-french-ocean-stephen-griffies-101051).
-The position provides funds for one (possibly two) postdoctoral researchers working with me.
+The position provides funds for two postdoctoral researchers working with me.
 Funding supports curiosity-driven research addressing questions at the heart of ocean fluid mechanics and thermodynamics, with an emphasis on how the ocean works within the